 Consider who will be in your group in a survival situation.
 Consider the ones with special needs when planning for your emergency survival kit.
 Think about what each person in your party needs to live on for several days.
 Thinking about the individuals rather than the group could help you remember some important items you’d otherwise forget.

 - Prescription medications

 - Denture supplies

 - Diabetes supplies

 - Pet food, etc.

 From there, you go from heavy to light with your items.
 The heaviest, least breakable items should go on top of your water.
-Don’t put anything too sharp that might puncture the containers directly on top of the containers, and avoid putting anything that might rust too close to the water.
-Hopefully you’ll have no broken containers, but just in case, keep your metal away if at all possible.
+Don’t put anything too sharp that might puncture the containers and avoid putting anything that might rust too close to the water.
+Hopefully, you’ll have no broken containers, but just in case, keep your metal away if at all possible.

 For the full article, click here.

 Learn how to build a survival kit in this video from Black Scout Survival:

 This emergency survival kit should work perfectly for long-storage and for floods or hurricanes.
 For last minute preparations, you can just easily throw stuff you need into the bin and secure it fast.